Race Recap: Surf Coast Century, 50km

 To get off the beach you have to climb a set of stairs.
 Yeah not a problem, or so I thought until I got a cramp 1/3 of the way up them.
 Now when you think cramp, you think calf right?
 Well, of course, my body likes to do things differently.
 It decided, “Nah, not calf cramp, let’s go with rectus formis!” (quad).
 I was at a standstill.
 Applying pressure to the two points on my left leg to help relieve the pain build-up but also to prevent a full-blown muscle spasm, I climbed those stairs sideways, backwards, and one step at a time.

 At the top, a passing relay runner asked if I was ok.
 I was hurting.
 Giving him a brief recap he asked if I had any electrolytes.
 Bingo!
 I did tailwind.
 I sucked that sucker down and ate more food to help me get the rest of the way.
-I had no more cramping after than.
+I had no more cramping after that.

 Rounding a corner I could see the lights of Anglesea, this was it and it all became too much.
 I cried.
-Passing runners asked if I was okay, I told them I was.
+Passing runners asked if I was okay, and I told them I was.
 I was tired, I was hurting and I just wanted it to be over.

 Back on the beach, I sent another message to Tom.
 I had no idea how much further.
 My watch was telling me 44k, I knew that was a lie.